5 Benefits of Learning to Play Acoustic Guitar

 As I said in the beginning, there is no wrong answer here.
-It’s a good idea to sit down and really consider how much each of those things matter to you.
+It’s a good idea to sit down and really consider how much each of those things matters to you.
 If the answer is a whole bunch then you know you need to start out with an acoustic guitar.

-On the other hand, if you don’t mind spending a little extra on more stuff, are itching to get into the technical side of gear, and want to learn to solo like a pro as soon as you can, then I’d advise you to start out on electric guitar.
+On the other hand, if you don’t mind spending a little extra on more stuff, are itching to get into the technical side of the gear, and want to learn to solo like a pro as soon as you can, then I’d advise you to start out on electric guitar.